martindavid1995/hour-tracker/README.md

 ## Hour-Tracker
 Beginnings for hour-tracker.
-More detailed description to come testing to see if we are still good
+More detailed description to come.

-lets try it one more time
+This is my first JavaScript/React project so I imagine its gonna be ugly for a while.